-- 39 An aviation hazard is any condition, act, or circumstance that compromises the - safety of personnel engaged in aviation operations.
-Pilots, flight crew personnel, - 41 aviation managers, incident air operations personnel, and passengers are - responsible for hazard identification and mitigation.
-Aviation hazards may - 43 include but are not limited to the following: - Deviations from policy, procedures, regulations, and instructions; - Improper hazardous materials handling and/or transport;

-- Airspace conflicts/flight following deviation;

-- Deviation from planned operations;

-- Failure to utilize PPE or Aviation Life Support Equipment (ALSE);

-- Failure to meet qualification standards or training requirement;

-- Extreme environmental conditions;

-- Improper ground operations;

-- Improper pilot procedures;

-- Fuel contamination; and

-- Unsafe actions by pilot, air crew, passengers, or support personnel.

-Aviation hazards also exist in the form of wires, low-flying aircraft, and obstacles protruding beyond normal surface features.
-Each office will post, maintain, and annually update a "Known Aerial Hazard Map" for the local are responsible for ensuring the development and updating of Known Aerial
+- 2 An aviation hazard is any condition, act, or circumstance that compromises the - safety of personnel engaged in aviation operations.
+Pilots, flight crew personnel, - 4 aviation managers, incident air operations personnel, and passengers are - 5 responsible for hazard identification and mitigation.
+Aviation hazards may - include but are not limited to the following: - Deviations from policy, procedures, regulations, and instructions; - Improper hazardous materials handling and/or transport; - Airspace conflicts/flight following deviation; - Deviation from planned operations; - Failure to utilize PPE or Aviation Life Support Equipment (ALSE); - Failure to meet qualification standards or training requirement; - Extreme environmental conditions; - Improper ground operations; - 15 Improper pilot procedures; - Fuel contamination; and - Unsafe actions by pilot, air crew, passengers, or support personnel. - 19 Aviation hazards also exist in the form of wires, low-flying aircraft, and - 20 obstacles protruding beyond normal surface features.
+Each office will post, - 21 maintain, and annually update a "Known Aerial Hazard Map" for the local - 22 geographic area where aircraft are operated, regardless of agency jurisdiction. - This map will be posted and used to brief flight crews.
+Unit Aviation Managers - 24 are responsible for ensuring the development and updating of Known Aerial - 25 Hazard Maps (IHOG).

-14 geographic area where aircraft are operated, regardless of agency jurisdiction.

-This map will be posted and used to brief flight crews.
-Unit Aviation Managers

-16 are responsible for ensuring the development and updating of Known Aeria.

-17 Hazard Maps (IHOG).

-17 Hazard Maps (IHOG)